Feeding Peanuts To Birds

 Peanuts are one of the most popular foods to feed wild birds.
 They are packed with protein and fat and will attract tits, finches, jays, nuthatches and woodpeckers to your garden.

 During breeding season do not leave out whole peanuts as parents may feed them to their young chicks who could choke on them.
 Either avoid putting out peanuts altogether or crush them up into smaller pieces.
+You can also buy kibbled peanuts either as a straight food or incorporated into bird food mixes.

 Only feed small quantities of peanuts at a time as if left for longer periods they can spoil and go mouldy which can cause respiratory infections in birds.
 As with all bird food make sure you clean up any mess under your bird feeders so you don’t attract rats and other vermin.
-And ensure you store your peanuts somewhere cool and dry.

 You can also put out peanut butter for your garden birds as an alternative way of feeding peanuts.
 Make sure it does not have any additives such as salt or sugar and do not use up old peanut butter that may have gone rancid.
 You can also buy peanut butter that has been specially formulated for wild birds.